At CFYL we love frozen fruits, especially in the winter months when most of our favorites are out of season.

 Of course we would all be better off if we could walk into our backyard and eat blueberries right off the bush, but for most of us, that just isn’t an option.
 Luckily, the people who do grow blueberries in their backyard can ship them to us!
 Fruit starts losing nutrients the second it’s been picked and continues to do so through the shipping process and while it awaits our choosy hands in the produce section.
 If refrigeration is not maintained or fruits are bruised during the shipping process they may even lose more nutrients.
 Frozen fruit, on the other hand, is frozen almost immediately after it’s been picked.
 The quick blanching process kills harmful microbes and enzymes that can cause the fruits to degrade, and though it does cause some nutrient loss, notably vitamin C which is water soluble, it leaves most nutrients in tow and they stay nutrient-rich through the shipping process and at the grocery store.

-If you’re still not over the fact that frozen fruits share the same aisle as TV dinners and frozen pizzas here are a few more reasons to love them!
+If you’re still not over the fact that frozen fruits share the same aisle as frozen pizzas here are a few more reasons to love them!

 They help save money.
 Frozen fruits are often cheaper than fresh, but even if they’re selling at the same rate, they keep in the freezer for months meaning less food waste and therefore less money in the trash!
 Very awesome considering Americans throw away 33 million tons of food each year.
 Yikes.